wangxiao1254/idash_2015/README.md

 Summary
 ================
-Step 1: open Config.conf and replace localhost to the other party's IP or Domain name Step 2: run the following command on both machine, one with [party]=gen, one with [party]=eva on same tasks:
+Step 1: open Config.conf and replace localhost to the other party's IP or Domain name Step 2: run the following command on both machine, one with [party]=gen, one with [party]=eva on the same task as follows:

 `./run.py [party] [tasks] [more options]`